bolonobolo/bolonobolo.github.io/_posts/2022-03-07-Conti-leaks-backdoor.md

 ![](/assets/images/Conti/Conti_diagram.png)

 ## UPDATE 16/03/2022
-[Chelsea](https://twitter.com/seadev3) found others interesting IOCs that can confirm the connection between Bazar Loader and Conti group, you can check and note the domains inn this [tweet](https://twitter.com/seadev3/status/1504102491490852865).
+[Chelsea](https://twitter.com/seadev3) published others interesting IOCs that can confirm the connection between Bazar Loader and Conti group, you can check and note the domains inn this [tweet](https://twitter.com/seadev3/status/1504102491490852865).

 ![](/assets/images/Conti/FN67iN5XwAANSpS.png)